W-Systems COVID-19 Business Continuity Read More

-Whether you are one month, one year, or several years into a CRM deployment, it is always important to perform “health checks” to insure the project is going smoothly.
+Whether you are one month, one year, or several years into a CRM deployment, it is always important to perform “health checks” to ensure the project is going smoothly.
 Just because the software is in place, does not always mean it is being used at optimal levels or driving the best return.
 These five tips can help your business keep the CRM initiative on track and continue bringing positive returns…

 When it comes to CRM, it is always important to remember to look at your initiative as a journey, not a destination.

 We usually like to think of IT and business projects as having a set lifecycle – we select tools, implement them – and move on.
 Set it and forget it.
 But a CRM initiative is different.
 It truly is a journey – and it requires constant monitoring and maintenance from both a people and technology perspective to continue to drive value.